jhaslowh/JC2-SES/README.md

 /steamid : print out your steam id to your own chat
 /smash [player name] : smash the given player with a car.
 If no player give, you will small yourself
 /tank : spawn a tank for yourself
+/effect [num] : try and play the specified effect

 **Admin commands**
 /makeAdmin [player name] : make the specified player an admin